Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 LaTeX distributions come in two flavors: A "full" installation featuring a host of graphical programs for writing TeX directly, and a "minimal" installation that only contains the actual compilers.
 Zettlr is happy with only a minimal installation (because it just needs the compiler), but if you want to fiddle around with LaTeX more you are free to also install the full package.

+!!! note

-> Especially if you only install the minimal setup, you'll need to install additional packages afterwards.
+    Especially if you only install the minimal setup, you'll need to install additional packages afterwards.
 Read to the end of this guide to see how.

 ## Windows